Befox/cdav/README.md

 This release don't permit CarDAV client tools to update address books.

-Each user can access his contacts address book (public and own private contacts), his own calendar and other users calendars according to his rights.
+Each user can access his contacts address book (public and own private contacts), his own calendar and other users calendars according to his rights.i

+Calendar records with "Status / Percentage" set to "Not applicable" are converted to events in CalDAV (VEVENT), others are converted to tasks (VTODO).

 ## How to install